• Home

 Today is another day of sailing, snorkelling, spearfishing and sunbaking on the bow.
 Soak up the stunning views and sparkling blue Caribbean waters, and keep your eyes peeled for dolphins!

 End the day with a sunset and a rum punch – the drink of choice on Ragga Sailing Adventures.
-Oh and don’t forget the epic BBQ feast Chef Linton cooks up, including fresh lobster!
+Oh, and don’t forget the epic BBQ feast Chef Linton cooks up, including fresh lobster!

 An aerial shot of Ragga Caye Belize with various coloured huts jutting out in the water, connected to the island via boardwalks